 The general purpose of business interruption insurance is to make the insured party whole from the damaging event.
-Business interruption and expense loss must be supportable.
+Business interruption and extra expense loss must be supportable.
 In other words, you need to document it to ensure it’s not speculative.

 Does My Policy Specifically Cover Business Losses Associated with COVID-19?

-COVID-19 is impacting the way we do business.
+The pandemic is impacting the way we do business.
 We’ve compiled resources to help you make sense of it all.

 What If I Don’t Have Coverage for Interruption by Communicable Disease?

 This may be more challenging, even without the specific exclusion discussed above.
-On the other hand, there may ultimately be more coverage under policies that do not contain the communicable disease coverage limits.
+On the other hand, there may ultimately be more coverage under insurance policies that do not contain the communicable disease coverage limits.
 Remember that business interruption claims require physical loss or damage for coverage to be triggered so any claim would need to be documented in that context.

-Many policies include language and restrictions related to actions of civil and/or military authorities.
+Many insurance policies include language and restrictions related to actions of civil and/or military authorities.
 Generally, actions such as a declaration of a state of emergency do not change policy terms.
-However, if a civil authority requires you clean or disinfect your property, then the damage to your physical property is more easily supported, which again is required to recover business interruption losses.
+However, if a civil authority requires you to clean or disinfect your property, then the damage to your physical property is more easily supported, which again is required to recover business interruption losses.

 Won’t the Government Help with Legislation?

-From an insurance coverage standpoint, the closest event in recent history to the COVID-19 pandemic was the 9/11 terrorist event.
+From an insurance coverage standpoint, the closest event in recent history to the coronavirus pandemic was the 9/11 terrorist event.
 Events of this magnitude may require the deeper pockets of the federal government.
 After 9/11, the U.S. Congress enacted legislation to provide some support to the private insurance industry in the event of another similar attack.
-While the passing of any federal or state legislation associated with insurance coverage for the COVID-19 virus is unknown, it is certainly possible.
+While the passing of any federal or state legislation associated with insurance coverage for the coronavirus is unknown, it is certainly possible.
 That said, it clearly would not be prudent to simply sit back and wait for legislative action.